lsprangers/lsprangers.github.io/docs/classic_ml/index.md

     - If this is violated then the estimated confidence intervals of the feature weights are invalid
 - **Homoscedasticity**: Essentially just constant variance - specifically asks the variance of the error term is assumed to be constant over the entire featur space
     - This is usually violated in practice
-    - If we try to predict housing prices, the variance in errors for multi-million dollar homes will be larger than the variance for typical $500k homes
+    - If you try to predict housing prices, the variance in errors for multi-million dollar homes will be larger than the variance for typical $500k homes
         - The variance for larger homes could be hundreds of thousands of dollars, where-as the variance for $500k typical homes may be tens of thousands
         - Errors are not based on range of predicted value, they are strictly constant
 - **Independence**: It's assumed that each instance (features and target) are independent of any other instances